 Hear about Bryan’s experience working on a merger involving urgent care centers:

-Meet Allie Kendrick, Consultant II, Life Sciences Practice
+Meet Allie Kendrick, Senior Consultant, Life Sciences Practice

 Allie earned her bachelor’s degree from University of Virginia with a double major in Economics and Statistics.

 "My day starts with a team meeting to discuss what each person is working on which helps facilitate collaboration.
 I will then work from the war room on my workstreams which mainly consist of data analysis.
 Throughout the day, I will also have meetings for interest groups I am a part of such as the Sustainability Committee and the Women’s Network.
 Lastly, every Wednesday I leave work a little early with other colleagues to mentor students at a local Higher Achievement center."

 Hear about Allie’s experience working on a litigation case involving out-of-network emergency room services: